marianozunino/morpheus/README.md

 # This refers to the password of the database.
 MORPHEUS_PASSWORD=neo4j

+# This refers to the name of the database.
+MORPHEUS_DATABASE=neo4j # default value

 # This refers to the path where the migrations are located.
 MORPHEUS_MIGRATIONS_PATH=neo4j/migrations # default value
 ```